Belquer/jacobz_laddr26/README.md

 - Remove quarantine (unsigned build dev use only):
   `xattr -dr com.apple.quarantine dist/AprilTag2Max2App.app`

-AprilTag native libs: The PyInstaller spec now auto-collects `pupil_apriltags` dynamic libraries.
-If you still see an error like:
+AprilTag native libs: The PyInstaller spec auto-collects `pupil_apriltags` dynamic libraries.
+If you see an error like:
 ```
 RuntimeError: Could not find clib with pattern libapriltag*.dylib
 ```